Tell us about your move - are you buying, selling, or both?

 At Eden, we put you first.
 We get the frustrations of conveyancing, Eden is here to make conveyancing more simple, and less stressful.

-You'll have your own dedicated property lawyer who you can contact whenever you need, as well as 24/7 access to our online platform, MyEden.
+You'll have your own dedicated conveyancer who you can contact whenever you need, as well as 24/7 access to our online portal, MyEden.

 3. Disbursements